classicrob/simply-jekyll/_notes/Game designers have been designing for digital behavior change for longer than just about anyone.md

 ---
+title: Game designers have been designing for digital behavior change for longer than just about anyone
 ---
 Games have long recognized the truth that comes from [[Kurt Lewin’s Equation]]:

 * The player is interacting with the in-game world in order to get what they want and further their goals.